 #22: Whistling Carrots

-image2002: The British supermarket chain Tesco published an advertisement in The Sun announcing the successful development of a genetically modified 'whistling carrot.'
+2002: The British supermarket chain Tesco published an advertisement in The Sun announcing the successful development of a genetically modified 'whistling carrot.'
 The ad explained that the carrots had been specially engineered to grow with tapered airholes in their side.
-When fully cooked, these airholes caused the vegetable to whistle.
+When fully cooked, these airholes caused the vegetable to whistle.#23: The Skyforest Orange-Bearing Pine Trees

 1950: Motorists driving along the scenic Rim of the World highway near Lake Arrowhead in Southern California discovered that the pine and cedar trees lining the road had all grown oranges overnight.
 The transformation was the work of the residents of the nearby town of Skyforest, led by the cartoonist Frank Adams.
 They had crept out during the night and strung 50,000 oranges in the trees along a one-mile section of the highway.
-The fruit was left over from the recent National Orange Show in San Bernardino.
+The fruit was left over from the recent National Orange Show in San Bernardino. #25: 15th Annual New York City April Fool’s Day Parade

 2000: A news release sent to the media stated that the 15th annual New York City April Fool's Day Parade was scheduled to begin at noon on 59th Street and would proceed down to Fifth Avenue.
 According to the release, floats in the parade would include a "Beat 'em, Bust 'em, Book 'em" float created by the New York, Los Angeles, and Seattle police departments.
 This float would portray "themes of brutality, corruption and incompetence."
 A "Where's Mars?" float, reportedly built at a cost of $10 billion, would portray missed Mars missions.
 Finally, the "Atlanta Braves Baseball Tribute to Racism" float would feature John Rocker who would be "spewing racial epithets at the crowd."
 CNN and the Fox affiliate WNYW sent television news crews to cover the parade.
 They arrived at 59th Street at noon only to discover that there was no sign of a parade, at which point the reporters realized they had been hoaxed.
 The prank was the handiwork of Joey Skaggs, an experienced hoaxer.
-Skaggs had been issuing press releases advertising the nonexistent parade every April Fool's Day since 1986.
+Skaggs had been issuing press releases advertising the nonexistent parade every April Fool's Day since 1986. #26: The Predictions of Isaac Bickerstaff

 1708: In February 1708 a previously unknown London astrologer named Isaac Bickerstaff published an almanac in which he predicted the death by fever of the famous rival astrologer John Partridge.
 According to Bickerstaff, Partridge would die on March 29 of that year.
 Partridge indignantly denied the prediction, but on March 30 Bickerstaff released a pamphlet announcing that he had been correct: Partridge was dead.
 It took a day for the news to settle in, but soon everyone had heard of the astrologer's demise.
 Thus, on April 1st Partridge was woken by a sexton outside his window who wanted to know if there were any orders for his funeral sermon.
 Then, as Partridge walked down the street, people stared at him as if they were looking at a ghost or stopped to tell him that he looked exactly like someone they knew who was dead.
 As hard as he tried, Partridge couldn't convince people that he wasn't dead.
 Bickerstaff, it turned out, was a pseudonym for the satirist Jonathan Swift.
-His prognosticatory practical joke upon Partridge worked so well that the astrologer finally was forced to stop publishing his almanacs, because he couldn't shake his reputation as the man whose death had been foretold.
+His prognosticatory practical joke upon Partridge worked so well that the astrologer finally was forced to stop publishing his almanacs, because he couldn't shake his reputation as the man whose death had been foretold. #27: Diseases of Brunus edwardii

-Pet ownership surveys have shown that 63.8 percent of households are inhabited by one or more of these animals, and there is a statistically significant relationship between their population and the number of children in a household.
+1972: The Veterinary Record, the weekly journal of the British veterinary profession, contained an article about the diseases of Brunus edwardii, which was described as a species "commonly kept in homes in the United Kingdom and other countries in Europe and North America."
+The article warned: Pet ownership surveys have shown that 63.8 percent of households are inhabited by one or more of these animals, and there is a statistically significant relationship between their population and the number of children in a household.
 The public health implications of this fact are obvious, and it is imperative that more be known about their diseases, particularly zoonoses or other conditions which might be associated with their close contact with man.

 For months afterwards the correspondence section of the Veterinary Record was dominated by letters about Brunus edwardii, most of which offered new observations about the species.
 The article proved so popular that it was eventually published in a special edition by Whittington Press, although it was reported that the British Library later had difficulty deciding how to classify it, as fact or fiction.
 Brunus edwardii is more commonly known as the "Teddy Bear".